Gr3q/opensubsonic-cli/docs/Inconsistencies.md

 * Could use inheritance for ArtistInfo and ArtistInfo2
 * `getPodcasts` payload dependent on query param `includeEpisodes`, but it doesn't indicate that structurally.
 * `jukeboxControl` payload dependent on query param `action: get`, but it doesn't indicate that structurally.
+* `getAlbumList` and `getAlbumList2` POST params can be a tagged union
+* `jukeboxcontrol` POST params can be a tagged union
+* Add version info for each endpoint and add 404 responses where the endpoint didn't exist since v1

 ## Differences from spec